lcdm-uiuc/info490-sp16/Week6/lesson3.md

 # Week 6 Lesson 3 #
 ## Machine Learning: Practical Concepts ##

-In this lesson, you will learn about
+In this lesson, you will learn about several related practical concepts that can improve the performance of a machine learning application.
+First is feature scaling, which is used to change the distribution of values for each feature in order to more effectively compare different dimensions.
+Second is feature selection, which identifies the most important features in a data set for a particular machine learning approach.
+Third, is the concept of a pipeline where different components in the machine learning process can be combined to run more efficiently.
+Fourth is cross-validation, where multiple different train/test splits are used to explore the efficacy of an algorithm to all of the data.
+Fifth is the use of a grid search to identify optimal hyperparameters for a machine learning algorithm,.
+Finally, we look at validation and learning curves, which provide visual guidance on the effectiveness of a particular algorithm and parameter values.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand the basic concepts behind
+- Understand the basic concept of feature scaling and know when to use it.
+- Understand how to build a machine learning pipeline in scikit learn.
-- Understand the basic concepts behind
+- Understand the basic techniques of feature selection
-- Be able to apply
+- Understand the cross-validation and how it can improve your machine learning results.
+- Understand the validation and learning curves and how they can help improve machine learning results
-- Understand how to
+- Understand how to use grid search to perform machine learning parameter estimation.

 ### Time Estimate ###